-Cleeve Common is the largest common in the Cotswolds Area of Outstanding Natural Beauty.
+Cleeve Common is the largest common in the Cotswolds National Landscape.
 It is also the highest point on the Cotswolds at 330m.
 The Common is a conservation area and Site of Special Scientific Interest for its geology, habitats and botany and it contains a wealth of archaeological interest, including three Scheduled Monuments.
 It is looked after by Cleeve Common Trust, a small charity with the vision that:

 “In 100 years’ time, Cleeve Common will offer visitors the same sense of space, tranquility and diversity of plant and wildlife as it does today.”